jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

 up-to-date."
 Then he assured me, "Once things settle down, we'll have time to go back and fix everything up."

-I've worked on projects where there were no tests, or not very many tests, or really slow tests, or bad tests, but I'd never seen a test suite so *completely* abandoned.
+I've worked on projects where there were no tests, not very many tests, really slow tests, or bad tests, but I'd never seen a test suite so *completely* abandoned.

 *I was conflicted*.
 My instinct was to immediately get the test suite passing. *If we were going to have 302 tests, then I wanted 302 <strong>passing</strong>
 tests dammit!* But on the other hand, I'd *just* been hired (like 30 minutes ago).
-My client hired me to build some features.
-It would be a hard sell to my new client, who had no insight into the software development
-process: "I'd love to build the thing you hired me to build, but first I need to spend a few days working on this invisible thing that you don't understand. *Then* I can come back and work on the thing that you asked me to do.
-Cool?"
+My client hired me to *build some features*, not to spend days working on this invisible thing that he didn't understand.
 More than that, if I put on my project manager hat, it wouldn't have been the right thing for the project at that time.
-Remember *BIG REALWORLD DEADLINE LOOMING*.
-I needed to let go a little.
+Remember *BIG DEADLINE LOOMING*.
+I needed to let go of my sense of perfection and focus on moving the project forward.

 So let's recap: Software is rumbling apart, very green team, missing features, deadline looming.
 Things are looking pretty dire. *But fear